 E.J.
 Simonsen | Jun 15, 2022

-If you're receiving harassing calls, text messages, emails, maybe even calls into your office, and your employees have found out that you've defaulted or you're behind on your debt payments to a merchant cash advance company or other high-interest lender, you're going to need to take some immediate and very proactive steps.
+If you're receiving harassing calls, text messages, emails, or maybe even calls into your office, and your employees have found out that you've defaulted. or you're behind on your debt payments to a merchant cash advance company or other high-interest lender, you're going to need to take some immediate and very proactive steps.

 Unless you can quickly pay these folks off, you're going to have to go into some sort of settlement or alternative payment method to resolve those.

 But let's say you can't do that either.
 Let's say you work with them, you talk to them, they don't listen, they can't come up with a solution that works for you.
 How do you stop it?